wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/refund-betaalplan.md

 ## Change order before shipment
-If you want to change a Betaalplan order between acceptance of Santander and shipment by the Merchant, follow these steps:
+If you want to change a Betaal per Maand order between acceptance of Santander and shipment by the Merchant, follow these steps:

 1. Login into your [MultiSafepay Control](https://merchant.multisafepay.com)
 2. Select _Transaction_ -> _Transaction overview_